Lamborghini Super Trofeo Asia 2018

 In the Am Cup, Thailand’s Bobby Buncharoen will be out to continue his scorching form with the True Visions Motorsports having scored a win in each of the race weekend he’s entered this year.
 Also competing in the Am category are Chinese drivers Bian and Chao Pan of the D1 Racing Team.

 The battle for the Lamborghini Cup also resumes in Shanghai.
-The 852 Challengers of Hong Kong drivers Paul Wong and Clement Li sit atop the class standings ahead of Italian Gabriele Murroni of GDL Racing Team, but this is an intense rivalry which is far from over.
+The 852 Challengers of Hong Kong, China drivers Paul Wong and Clement Li sit atop the class standings ahead of Italian Gabriele Murroni of GDL Racing Team, but this is an intense rivalry which is far from over.

 In Shanghai, Lamborghini Cup driver Takamichi Matsuda of YH Racing Team will be joined by fellow Japanese driver Dai Yoshihara, while Chinese driver Fu Songyang of FFF Racing Team also makes his series debut in Shanghai.